Travel from Madrid to Gibraltar.

 , as they have Private Minicoaches and Coaches and the price per person will decrease drastically.

-Travelling via Málaga is probably the best option in case you don't find any direct alternative fitting your needs.
+Travelling via Málaga is probably the best alternative in case you don't find any direct route or any connection via Algeciras that fits your needs.

 Málaga is very well connected to Madrid by all transport means.
 This includes high-speed trains, flights, buses and car-pooling.